 9. Learn to let the interviewer finish their sentences

-Another nuance to video interviewing that doesn’t often happened in an in-person interview is delays in the communication channel.
-Few things are as frustrating for an interviewer then not being able to finish questions or sentence is before being interrupted with a response.
+Another nuance to video interviewing that doesn’t often happen in an in-person interview is delays in the communication channel.
+Few things are as frustrating for an interviewer as not being able to finish questions or sentences before being interrupted by a response.
 Therefore, learn to let the interviewer finish their questions and thoughts before jumping in with your response.
-This shows a level of thoughtfulness and appreciation for the remote environment that is a good sign of professionalism and often leaves a good impression.
+This shows a level of thoughtfulness and appreciation for the remote environment, is a good sign of professionalism, and often leaves a good impression.

 10. Prepare ‘Thank You’ procedures